Noovolari/leapp/docs/configuring-integration/configure-azure-integration.md

 !!!
 Warning

-    For azure-cli users with version < 2.30.0: Leapp no more support this version of the CLI.
+    For azure-cli users with version < 2.30.0: Leapp no longer supports this version of the CLI.
 Please update to a newer version.

-To create a new Azure Integration go to the left sidebar of Leapp Desktop and click on the "+" icon.
+To create a new Azure Integration, go to the left sidebar of Leapp Desktop and click on the :fontawesome-solid-circle-plus: icon.
 A new modal will be presented with the following option to compile.
 After submitting the new Integration and have logged into your *Azure Portal*, *Subscriptions* will be automatically retrieved and mapped into Leapp Azure Sessions.

 ## How to configure an Azure integration in Leapp

-1. "Click on the _Add integration_ button in the sidebar"
+1. Click on the _Add Integration_ button in the sidebar.
-2. "Select Azure as _Integration type_"
+2. Select _Azure_ as the Integration type.
-3. "Provide the required information (described in the next section)"
+3. Provide the required information (described in the next section).
-4. "Click on the _Add integration_ button"
+4. Click on the _Add integration_ button.

 ## Required information